tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 Finally, we dive into different ways to publish REST API documentation, exploring tools and specifications such as API Blueprint, Swagger, RAML, readme.io, Jekyll, and more.
 You'll learn to leverage templates, build interactive API consoles so users can try out requests and see responses directly in documentation, and learn different ways to host your documentation.

 ## Focus of the course is REST APIs
-This course provides a tutorial on documenting REST APIs (not platform APIs such as Java or C++).
+This course provides a tutorial on documenting REST APIs (not native library APIs such as Java or C++).
 This course is intended to be sequential, walking you through a series of concepts and activities that build on each other.

 ## Learn with a real example and context